 A common example is to add a standard library function.

 Scratching your itches

-If you've got something that you'd like to solve, either make an issue or discuss it in Slack.
+If you've got something that you'd like to solve, either make an issue or discuss it in Discord.
 Our main purpose of opening the repo was to allow users to solve their problems and not be blocked by us, so we highly prioritize solving things you need solved.

 Dark is a project with a vision for where it is going.
 Unfortunately, that vision is not as documented as it could be.
 We're working on that over at the Dark Roadmap!

 In the meantime, the best thing to align well with that vision is to be very communicative.
 While many projects will take drive-by contributions, we are only going to take contributions which move in the same direction we are going.
-Often, those directions are quite subtle, so start by talking to us in Slack, letting us know what you're thinking.
+Often, those directions are quite subtle, so start by talking to us in Discord, letting us know what you're thinking.

 The best thing to work on is something that is personally (or professionally!) blocking you.
 Our main goal with opening Dark is to enable users to unblock themselves or to improve their experience.
 Many users have shown us long laundry lists of things that bother them - you might have one too.
 Or bring us the list, and we'll talk about where to start.